 My parents at the Beach Disco in Dar-es-salaam, Tanzania, East Africa.
 December 1973 Image and Narrative contributed by Sheetal Sudhir, Mumbai "These were the happiest days" say my mom, Sandhya (nee Parina) and dad, Sudhir Ramachandran, a photographer.
 This picture was taken at a beach disco in Dar-es-salaam called Bahari Beach Hotel.
 These were times of the early 70s floral hippy patterns and elephant pants combined with an Elvis spillover from the late 60s.
 My dad recalls that they had just finished an engrossing session of 'soul' dancing and were moving to the beach to relax and then a friend clicked this picture, with dad's very first Hasselblad camera and a large Metz flash!
 My mom, a Gujarati Muslim and my dad, a Malyali, got married in Tanzania and then moved to Bangalore, India in 1975.
 I was born in 1976.
 Lately, they have been visiting Dar-es-salaam more often to see my maternal grandmother, and my uncles & aunts.
 In my father's own words, whenever he sees this photograph, he is in "His fav town with his fav girl...and those were the days!!"

 My mother Anupa Nathaniel (right) with her closest friend Shalini Gupta, Delhi, Circa 1962 Image and Narrative contributed by Late.
 Anisha Jacob Sachdev, New Delhi.
 This picture with my mother Anupa Jacob (nee Nathaniel) and her closest friend Shalini was taken when they were in school at Convent of Jesus & Mary in Delhi.
 They would have been around 15 years old.
 My mother was a Rajasthani, from the small town of Nasirabad near Ajmer.
 Her father was orphaned when a plague hit the village, he and many others were then adopted by the British.
 Everyone adopted was converted to Christianity and given the last name 'Nathaniel'.
 From Nathu Singh, my grandfather became Fazal Masih Nathaniel.
 He went on to become the Head of the English Language Department at Mayo College, Ajmer.
 My mother married my father Philip Jacob, in 1968.
 He is a Syrian Christian - whom she met while she was studying at school around the age of 15, he was studying at St. Columba's School.
 One of the most interesting parts of my mother's life was that Shalini, some other friends and she, formed the first ever Delhi University's Girl Rock Band called "Mad Hatter" in their 1st year of college at Miranda House.
 My mother was the lead guitarist and singer.
-My mom also got to meet the Beatles through family friends, played Holi with them, and then performed, albeit privately, at the friend's home in Delhi, in 1966.
+My mom also got to meet some members of the Beatles through some family.
+They played Holi with them, and then later she attended a private singing session with the Beatles hosted by her family at their home in Delhi, in 1968.
 My mother had four kids.
-She was also a piano teacher, and her youngest child and my youngest sister Arunima is autistic but an ace piano player and has performed Beethoven Music pieces with complete accuracy.
-My…
+She was also a piano teacher, and her youngest child and my youngest sister Arunima is autistic…

 My wedding, Calcutta, West Bengal.
 1969 Image and Narrative contributed by Lata Bhasin, New Delhi I met my husband Anil Bhasin, a business man, on a Blind date in 1966.
 We got married three years later.
 We lived in Calcutta a while, had two daughters and then moved to Delhi in 1985.
 'Bouffants' hair dos were in great style then, and all of us friends would keep up with trends.
 Most of our friends moved to other countries, after their respective marriages.